João Franco: Minister

 On 14 January 1890, he was called before the councils of the Crown, and given the Finance portfolio, during the government presided by António de Serpa Pimentel, which had replaced the Progressive cabinet of José Luciano de Castro.
 At the end of eight months, on 12 October 1890, Pimental's government fell, resulting in his publication of a celebrated report on the state of the nation's finances, that resulted in vivid discussions.
 In 1891, following the fall of the Progressive ministry, a cabinet presided by general João Crisóstomo de Abreu e Sousa and the Regenerators, once again, took office.
 At that time Franco was given the responsibility for Public Works (which he occupied from 21 May 1891 to 14 January 1892).
 It was from this period that many institutional, industrial and agricultural reforms were implemented under his watch, including various measures were promulgated to develop industry and the economy.
 Among these laws, was the presentation of a bill to create new industries, which was never adopted (due to the government falling) but were promulgated in 1892 by decree.
 Inclined towards protectionism, Franco aligned himself with other protectionists in 1892, collaborating with them and Finance Minister Oliveira Martins, during his role as president of the Finance committee.
 It was during his oversight that Beira Baixa rail-line was inaugurated, visited by King Carlos and Queen Amélia in their first public event as monarchs, in the provinces of the north.
 Since July 1891, until 16 November, Franco also occupied the post of Minister of Public Instruction and Fine Arts (Ministro da Instrução Pública e Belas artes).

+The bust of João Franco, located in a square of the same name in Guimarães, honors the former Minister of the Kingdom, reflecting his historical significance and political influence in early 20th-century Portugal.